solana-validators/solana-validator-guidebook/docs/solana-introduction/what-do-i-need-to-know.md

 ## Can I use my computer at home?

 While anyone can join the network, you should make sure that your home computer and network meets the specifications in the [hardware requirements](https://docs.solana.com/running-validator/validator-reqs) doc.
 Most home internet service providers do not provider consistent service that would allow your validator to perform well.
-In addition, you will want to make sure that your home computer is resistent to outages caused by loss of power, flooding, fire, etc.  Another alternative is the [solana server program](https://solana.foundation/server-program) which helps you get a no obligation server in a data center.
+In addition, you will want to make sure that your home computer is resistant to outages caused by loss of power, flooding, fire, etc.  Another alternative is the [solana server program](https://solana.foundation/server-program) which helps you get a no obligation server in a data center.

 ## Do I Have To Use the Solana Server Program?